This post was first published on February 8, 2021, and was updated on July 13, 2023.

 - Once it’s safe to do so, call a plumber to install a sewer backup valve or back-flow preventer to avoid this problem from happening in the future.

 - Ask the plumber to “snake” the drain.
-Snaking a drain is the process of clearing a blockage from any drain from something getting lodged in the drain – either from something being improperly being flushed down the toilet, an inadequate slope on your pipe, or a crack in clay piping.
+Snaking a drain is the process of clearing a blockage from any drain from something getting lodged in the drain – either from something improperly being flushed down the toilet, an inadequate slope on your pipe, or a crack in clay piping.

 - If your drains are made of clay, you should strongly consider having them replaced with ABS pipe as it can handle the extreme cold and is more resistant to shock.